HSBC

 HSBC Mobile Accessibility Guidelines

-These guidelines established a set of principles when designing and building native app interfaces.
-Their definition fit into other documentation and inform accessibility consideration across mobile product delivery.
-However, the documents shown below were not updated, so I also researched about new UX trends available by then.
+These guidelines established a set of principles for designing and building native app interfaces.
+However, as the documents shown below were outdated, I conducted additional research into the UX trends that were current at the time.

 • hsbc-digital-inclusion-1